 A great way to get into the booming health care industry is with a job as a medical biller or medical coder, or more likely as both.
 Medical billing and medical coding are very similar and most educational programs will train you in both skills, as employers want professionals who can do both.
 This is the kind of job that will allow you to be a part of health care, but that does not require direct work with patients.
 If this sounds like the right kind of career for you, here’s how you can get there.

-Learn More about Medical Billing vs. Medical Coding
+Learn a More about Medical Billing vs. Medical Coding Career

 The first step you should take before starting down the path of any new career is to learn more about it.
 Before you start training in this field, make sure it sounds like something you can do and what you want to do.
 There are many great reasons to get into medical billing and coding, including steady hours, a good salary, and job security, but it is not necessarily a career that will suit everyone.